oma3dao/portal-position-paper/portal-position-paper.md

 ### Portal Utilization

-  1. A User logs in to the Originating Platform and starts controlling the Avatar.
+  1. A User uses the Identify Service to log into the Originating Platform and starts controlling the Avatar.
-  2. User uses a Portal to initiate teleportation to a Destination Location.
+  2. User uses a Portal UI to initiate the teleportation of an Avatar to a Destination Location.
 This use case assumes that the destination already is determined by the Portal.
 The Portal can be a visual “door” in the Platform that the Avatar “walks through”.
 It can be a UI toolbar that allows the User to enter a destination “address”.
 It may or may not offer the User a dialog to confirm the intended destination.
   3. Originating Platform triggers the portal system to initiate the teleportation.
-  4. Portal system launches the Destination Platform and notifies Destination Platform of incoming Avatar and Destination Location.
+  4. Portal system launches the Destination Platform and notifies the Destination Platform of the incoming Avatar and the Destination Location.
   5. Destination Platform gives portal system instructions.
   6. User uses Identity Service to log into the Destination Platform, possibly going through steps to register the User or possibly doing it automatically.
   7. Avatar appears in the Destination Platform (with the native representation in the Destination Platform) at the Destination Location specified by the Originating Platform Portal, or other location the Destination Platform specifies that overrides the Destination Location based on the Destination Platform rules.
-  8. Optional- Avatar can return to the Originating Platform using a Portal at the Destination Location (or overridden location) that has stored the location of the Originating Platform Portal.
-  9. Optional- Portal system may use an Asset Transfer System to transfer Avatar Items to the Destination Platform.
-Such Avatar Items must be messaged to the System by the Originating Platform.
+  8. Optional- Portal system may use an Asset Transfer System to transfer Items to the Destination Platform.
+Such Items must be messaged to the System by the Originating Platform.
+  9. Optional- Avatar can return to the Originating Platform using a Portal UI at the Destination Location (or overridden location) that has stored the location of the Originating Platform Portal UI.
+  10.

 ### Portal Creation